BelehovEgor/FossHelperUI/README.md

 ### Implementation

 This will be a desktop application developed using WPF.
 The configuration file mentioned earlier will be local in the first iteration, in the future it is planned to load it from a remote repository.
-It is planned to use the git application to work with repositories because the pool of scheduled tasks does not require complex commands (now checkout, pull, stash).
+It is planned to use the git application to work with repositories because the pool of scheduled tasks does not require complex commands.
+List of commands that are planned to be used are : branch, checkout, pull, stash.
 All information will be presented in a table.
 One line in it corresponds to one project.
-To select the necessary settings, whether branch selection or build mods, there will be a ComboBox with an available selection.
-In the case of branch selection, a local branch change will also be made.
+To select the necessary branch there will be a ComboBox with an available selection.
+After branch selection, SourceExplorer will check if the branch is presented locally.
+If not - it will perform a pull operation.
+Also, there will be a ComboBox for build mode.
 For each operation, buttons are provided to perform it.
-For joint operations will be used CheckBoxes, after selecting them it will be possible to perform operations (using button in header of table) simultaneously for several projects.
+If action is required to be performed on multiple projects, user must click on corresponding CheckBoxes and then on an action button.
 ### Information security

 Authorization in the version control system will be implemented via open auth.